abcucberkeley/PyPetaKit5D/README.md

 ## Uninstallation

-It is recommended to use -v as it makes the uninstall much faster for this package
+This script will remove the MCR and PetaKit5D installations as well as the PyPetaKit5D pip package
 ````
-pip uninstall PyPetaKit5D -v
+uninstall-pypetakit5d
 ````

 ## Usage